ERICEX2025/search/README.txt

 system tests with small files to make sure our query was working as expected by prompting the user for a query and then returning a list of titles labeled 1 to 10 (or less if there was not 10) and then again prompting the user for a query until the user typed in :quit.
 We used our unit tests to make sure these were in fact the top 10 most relevant titles.
-We also used the system tests to assure that when the incorrect number of inputs was provided for index (anything except 4) that a print statement told the user so.
-In addition, we made sure that for query if there are 4 inputs we are not using page rank, if there are 5 inputs we are using page rank, and if there is any other number the user is informed that it is an invalid input.
+We also used the system tests to assure that when the incorrect number of inputs was provided for index (anything except 4) that a ValueErroris raised.
+In addition, we made sure that for query if there are 4 inputs we are not using page rank, if there are 5 inputs we are using page rank, and if there is any other number the user is informed that it is an invalid input via a ValueError.
 Another case we tested with system tests were when no titles were returned.
 When this is the case for a provided query, our program prints out "no results were found!" and allows the user to type in a new query.
 We did not throw an error here so that the user could type in a new query.
 If we threw an error, the program would terminate.
 In addition, we used system tests to assess our runtime by writing time before our command inputs.
 Finally, we used the MedWiki results posted on Ed to compare them to our